deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 > *MARJORIE*
 >
 > I can't believe it.
 That's... (back and forth) but... but why? (back and forth) Is it about my testimony? (back and forth) I can't fucking believe it. (stops in the middle of the room) Does she want to scare me?
 Is she involved in this? (goes to the light switch) Nuh-uh, bitch.
 You can't scare me.
-Not. (hand on the light switch) Me.
+Not. (hand on the light switch)

 Blackout.

+> *MARJORIE*
+>
+> Me.

 ### DAY 3 - MORNING - LIVING ROOM